AtoraSuunva/BooruBot/privacy.md

 BooruBot is run by Atlas#2564 (74768773940256768)

-You may contact the developer of BooruBot on the [support server](https://discord.gg/8K3uCfb) or via email (atora@giraffeduck.com)
+You may contact the developer of BooruBot on the [support server](https://discord.gg/8K3uCfb), through Discord, or via email (atora@giraffeduck.com)

 See also [BooruBot's Terms of Service](./tos.md)